Bobby Shantz: Later years (1961–1964)

 On September 20, the Phillies were in first place with a 61/2-game lead in the National League with just 12 games remaining in the season.
 The Phillies then lost 10 consecutive games and the pennant.
 On September 26 (Shantz's 39th birthday), manager Gene Mauch brought Shantz in to relieve in the eighth inning with the Phillies holding a 4–3 lead in a game against the Milwaukee Braves.
 Mauch sent the left-handed Shantz back out in the ninth inning, and he loaded the bases after two singles and an error.
 Braves' rookie Rico Carty then hit a bases-loaded triple off of Shantz, making him the losing pitcher in what was the last appearance of Shantz's career.
 One of the questions raised about the Phillies collapse was why Mauch used the left-handed Shantz against the right-handed Carty (who had a .330 batting average that season).

 In his 16-year major league career, he was 119–99, with a 3.38 ERA and 34.6 WAR.
 Shantz recorded a .195 batting average (107-for-548) with 60 runs, 20 doubles, one home run, 46 runs batted in and 47 walks.
 Defensively, he posted a .976 fielding percentage which was 19 points higher than the league average at his position.
+Regarding batters who gave him fits, in a later in life interview during a "roast" given for him by Philadelphia baseball writers, Shantz said that while Mickey Mantle and Ted Williams were tough outs, the batter who gave him the most career trouble was Roy Sievers.
+At the roast too he remarked that he was in awe at how fast pitchers throw today and not just the fast ball but also hard on the arm breaking pitches.